pacs-course/pacs-examples/Examples/src/Functors/README.md

 #Examples on function objects and lambdas#

-An object function or *functor* is a callable object implemented as a class or struct.
-A *callable object* is any object that can be called using the `()` call operator: a function or a lambda are other examples of callable objects.
+An object function, or *functor*, is a callable object implemented as a class or struct.
+A *callable object* is any object that can be called using the `()` call operator: functions or a lambda expressions are other examples of callable objects.

 Functors are useful particularly when their behaviour depends on the